Piyush-Amola/fastag/README.md

 - Frontend: HTML, CSS, JavaScript,Tailvent css.

 Installation Steps:
-1. Download or clone the project folder.
+1. Download or clone the project folder in this link .
 2. in live projec to used dummy login detial john@example.com , password is 12345
 3. Open your browser and visit: http://localhost/fastag/